 Historic buildings and cultural landscapes are protected through conservation easements granted to the Colorado Historical Foundation accepts easements written to protect the historical integrity of buildings, structures, landscapes, cultural and archaeological sites from demolition, deterioration, and severe alteration.
 Generally, easements do not preclude an owner from changing their property's use.
 The Foundation believes a property's economic viability makes its preservation possible.
 The majority of our easements are specific to building façades to ensure the exterior historical characteristics are kept in the same or better condition than when the easement was recorded.

 Explore our 100+ Conservation Easement Sites and learn about the social and cultural significance of some of our more diverse properties.

 Why donate a conservation easement?

-- Appreciation of a specific place and its history
+- Extend public appreciation of a specific place and its history

 - Prevent demolition or development